Guidance

 All vaccines are classified as prescription only medicines (POMs).
 This means that they are subject to legal restrictions and there needs to be an appropriate legal framework in place before they can be supplied and or administered.
 Any person who supplies and administers a vaccine must have a legal authority to do so.
 This legal authority may be in the form of a written patient specific prescription, a Patient Specific Direction (PSD) or a Patient Group Direction (PGD).

 The UKHSA has developed and published PGD templates to support the national immunisation programmes.
-These have been updated in line with the changes to the childhood schedule and will be available to download from the Immunisation PGD templates collection webpage.
+These have been updated in line with the changes to the childhood schedule and are available to download from the Immunisation PGD templates collection webpage.
 The UKHSA immunisation PGD templates require further authorisation in Section 2 of the PGD document before they can be used.
 The PGD is not legal or valid without signed authorisation.

 Potential issues or inadvertent errors